eArmada8/xillia_model_tool/README.md

 # Tales of Xillia (PS3) mesh export
-A script to get the mesh data out of the files from Tales of Xillia (PS3).
+A script to get the mesh data out of the files from Tales of Xillia and Xillia 2 (PS3).
 The output is in .glb files, although there is an option for .fmt/.ib/.vb/.vgmap that are compatible with DarkStarSword Blender import plugin for 3DMigoto.

 ## Credits:
 I am as always very thankful for the dedicated reverse engineers at the Tales of ABCDE discord and the Kiseki modding discord, for their brilliant work, and for sharing that work so freely.